arangodb/arangodb/CONTRIBUTING.md

 - `--cluster false` - to be ran on a single server setup.
 - `--activefailover true` to be ran on an active failover setup.
-- `--cluster true` to be ran on a 3 db-server node cluster; one run will check resillience with 2 remaining dbservers.
+- `--cluster true` to be ran on a 3 db-server node cluster; one run will check resilience with 2 remaining dbservers.

 Invoke it like this: